biotite-dev/hydride/doc/cli.rst

 a short relaxation is performed.
 This step reduces steric clashes and forms hydrogen bonds.
 This step can be omitted with the ``--no-relax`` option.
-By default, the relaxation runs until a local energy optimum is reached (see :ref:`theory`).
+By default, the relaxation runs until a local energy optimum is reached.
 The number of relaxation steps can be limited with the ``--iterations``/``-n`` argument.
 Setting this argument may decrease the runtime of the program but also